-In the year ended December 31, 2013, the 2012 Liquefaction Credit Facility was amended and restated with the 2013 Liquefaction Credit Facilities described above and \$100.0 million of outstanding borrowings under the 2012 Liquefaction Credit Facility were repaid in full.
+During the year ended December 31, 2014, Sabine Pass Liquefaction repaid\$177.0 million of borrowings under the 2013 Liquefaction Credit Facilities upon the issuance of the Additional 2023 Sabine Pass Liquefaction Senior Notes and the 2024 Sabine Pass Liquefaction Senior Notes.
+During the year ended December 31, 2013, the 2012 Liquefaction Credit Facility was amended and restated with the 2013 Liquefaction Credit Facilities and the \$100.0 million of outstanding borrowings under the 2012 Liquefaction Credit Facility were repaid in full.
 During the fourth quarter of 2012, Sabine Pass LNG repurchased its \$550.0 million 7.25% Senior Secured Notes due 2013 (the "2013 Notes").
 Funds used for the repurchase included proceeds received from the 2020 Notes and from an equity contribution from us.